-Get up early- yes I know !!!
-The frost may disappear when the sun gets up so the best time is usually first light- but have some breakfast first Check the sunrise time if you are not sure https://www.timeanddate.com/sun/uk/london
+Get up early yes I know :( it's the weekend - but it'll be worth it !!!
+The frost will disappear when the sun gets up so the best time is usually first light or soon after - but have some breakfast first Check the sunrise time if you are not sure https://www.timeanddate.com/sun/uk/london

 Tylah T shooting in Bushy Park - picture by mum Natalie